Stefano-Zangiacomi/Japanese_gram_voc_detection/README.md

 I used the JMDict dictionnary as the main database for vocabulary.
 I used a japanese tokenizer to tokenize each sentence and then search for each entry in the dictionnary or my own grammar database.

 The project is far from perfect.
 They are some difficulties with the tokenizer and the search within the dictionnary.
 For example, two words can be written the same but don't have the same meaning.

+To identfy conjugation patterns, I decided to conjugate each verb from its dictionnary form and create a csv file containing "all" conjugation.